drvladbancila/cLIFE/README.md

 ## A simulator of John Conway's "Game of Life" written in C.

 This is a C implementation of the "Game of Life".
-When you start it you can either give it a file as a map or the flag "-r" which randomises the grid for you.
+When you start it you can either give it a file as a map or the flag "-r" which randomises the grid for you, if you're not willing to create your own (lazy).
-The living cells will be this green asterisks '*' jumping all over the place.
+The living cells will be these green asterisks '*' jumping all over the place.
 If a cell lives more than four generations then it gets promoted as "stable" and therefore becomes red.

 ### Rules
 After you execute cLIFE you can see the various cells moving and evolving